Skip to main content

 VibeGov works best when teams stop treating all work as the same kind of work.

-The three default modes
+The two operating modes

-1) Exploratory mode
+1) Exploration mode

 Typical use-cases: